 Fast and efficient processing of hyperspectral images

-Companies interested in remote sensing technologies to develop new products and services
+- Companies interested in or using remote sensing technologies to develop or deliver products and services

 Industry challenge: Hyperspectral imaging is a different way of collecting photographic information.
 It is much more powerful than traditional photography, and provides significantly more information than can be seen with the naked eye.
 Hidden details can be found, and material properties can be discovered.
 Hyperspectral data can provide information to enable and accelerate the automation of tasks such as in the detection of crop disease, forensic applications and differentiating between different materials.